- Adjunct Professor in the Program of Biological Sciences, Northwestern University

-My research also involves assembling the Pleurocarp (Moss) Tree of Life.
-Pleurocarpous mosses are traditionally defined as having short, lateral reproductive branches.
-Pleurocarps, Hypnanae, comprise the most speciose lineage of mosses, a result of an explosive radiation during the Jurassic, at a time when flowering plants began to dominate many terrestrial environments.
+Pleurocarpous mosses (traditionally defined as having short, lateral reproductive branches), Hypnanae, comprise the most speciose lineage of mosses, a result of an explosive radiation during the Jurassic, at a time when flowering plants began to dominate many terrestrial environments.
 Repeated, multi-directional habitat transitions occurred as this group evolved (e.g. terrestrial to epiphytic), leading to the loss of morphological synapomorphies that may be used to circumscribe groups.
 Furthermore, phylogenetic analyses based on targeted gene sequencing have been unable to resolve many relationships, including those along the backbone, within the pleurocarps.
-A recently funded project by the National Science Foundation's Assembling the Tree of Life program will use transcriptome sequencing and gene enrichment through solution-based hybridization to sequence organellar genomes, and more than 1,000 low-copy nuclear genes for phylogenetic analyses.
+To address this lack of resolution, we will use transcriptome sequencing and gene enrichment through solution-based hybridization to sequence organellar genomes, and hundreds of low-copy nuclear genes for phylogenetic analyses.
 Additionally, the transcriptome sequences of over 100 mosses will be used to determine the distribution of polyploidy events throughout the evolutionary history of mosses, and to characterize how these events may be related to diversification and habitat shifts.
 This project is in collaboration with Bernard Goffinet (University of Connecticut) and Jon Shaw (Duke University).
+(NSF Award DEB-1239992)